-- (2) A custodian may collect personal health information relating to an individual from a person other than the individual to whom it relates without that individual's consent if - (a) the individual is incapable of providing or communicating consent; - (b) the decision of a substitute decision maker respecting consent cannot be obtained in a timely manner; and - (c) the collection of the personal health information is necessary for the provision of health care to the individual.
+- (2) A custodian may collect personal health information relating to an individual without the individual's consent if - (a) the individual is incapable of providing or communicating consent; - (b) the decision of a substitute decision-maker respecting consent cannot be obtained in a timely manner; and - (c) the collection of the personal health information is necessary for the provision of health care to the individual.
+2014,c.31,s.17; 2018,c.47,s.4.

-Methods of collection
+18. Methods of collection